Printable Version (52 kb PDF)

 - Unexpended state aid funds should be included in the project completion report.

 The board of education in each public school district in New Jersey having nonpublic schools within its boundaries is responsible for providing technology to the nonpublic schools within the limits of the funds provided by this program.
 Such technology may be provided directly by the board of education or by an employee of the school district in the case of professional development, by contracts with an educational service commission, or an independent contractor.
 The Chief School Administrator or designee of the board of education of the public school district must confer with the administrator of each of the participating nonpublic schools within the district before November 1st for the following purposes:

 - To advise the nonpublic school of the limit of funds available for the provision of technology for the full-time pupils enrolled in the nonpublic school.

 - To agree upon the technology to be provided to the nonpublic school within the limit of the funds that are available for the nonpublic school.

-In the event that the chief school administrator or designee and the nonpublic school administrator cannot reach agreement regarding the technology to be provided, the county superintendent shall be consulted to determine, in consultation with the Office of Educational Technology, the technology to be provided.
-The decision of the county superintendent shall be final.
+In the event that the Chief School Administrator or designee and the nonpublic school administrator cannot reach agreement regarding the technology to be provided, the Executive County Superintendent shall be consulted to determine, in consultation with the Office of Educational Technology, the technology to be provided.
+The decision of the Executive County Superintendent shall be final.

 A board of education for an elementary constituent district of a regional school district or a regional school district's board of education must provide technology only for nonpublic schools having the grade levels for which the district has responsibility.